Try IBM StreamSets

 • Create a subscription to listen for Control Hub events and then complete an action when those events occur.
 For example, you can create a subscription that sends a message to a Slack channel or emails an administrator each time a job status changes.

-• Schedule jobs to start or stop on a weekly or monthly basis.
+• Schedule a job to start or stop on a weekly or monthly basis.